Dimev/shadertoy-to-unreal-engine/README.md

 However, this is the light direction of the atmosphere.
 It would be nice if we could easily change that, so how about using the object orientation? ![image](https://user-images.githubusercontent.com/49782454/125177821-3e0e1900-e1df-11eb-9db2-3db33c30a73d.png)

 That way we can easily change the light direction by rotating our mesh!

+Now, if we go down further, there's a render_scene function, which renders the planet and sun in the background We're not interested in porting these, as we can make much better planets with unreal.

+After that, there's a function call to calculate_scattering, which takes in `start` (the ray start, AKA camera position), `dir`, which is the camera direction, `max_dist`, which is the maximum distance into the scene the ray can travel.
+This is covered in the Maximum depth chapter, as this requires a bit of funky code to work.

+There's also `scene_color` which takes in the current scene color.
+We can simply read the scene texture *CHECK NAMING* to get this, but there's a caveat
+This function returns the new color of the pixel, based on the scene color.
+While we can set opacity to 1 in the material, this looks a bit weird in some cases.
+So, we're gonna need to modify the shader to not use `scene_color` and instead work with AlphaComposite

+After that, there's `light dir`, which we can use the object orientation for, and light intensity, which can be passed as a scalar param

+After that, there's a lot of other parameters
+For vec2, vec3 and vec4 parameters you can use a vector parameter to pass the information to the material, and for float you can use a scalar parameter to do this

+Make sure you add all of these *with the correct names* to the input field of the custom node you're going to use!

+Now that we've got inputs set up, it's time to actually convert the shader to HLSL, and fix the `scene color` issue.

+### GLSL vs HLSL
+*TODO DIFFERENCES*

+### Scene color and alpha composite
+*TODO*

 # Maximum depth
 In ue4, use this bit of code to get the correct distance from a pixel to the camera inside a translucent material